mina1460/livepatch-k8s-operator/CONTRIBUTING.md

 This documents explains the processes and practices recommended for contributing enhancements to this operator.

-- As this is a private repository containing the charm, consult the JAAS/Livepatch team with any issues and/or improvements.
 - Familiarising yourself with the [Charmed Operator Framework](https://juju.is/docs/sdk) library will help you a lot when working on new features or bug fixes.
 - All enhancements require review before being merged.
 Code review typically examines
   - code quality